domits1/Domits/pull_request_template.md

 `Reviewer(s): @[GitHub username]`

+## Delete or keep branch
+Please select if you want to keep the branch you worked on, or have it deleted.

+- [ ] Delete my branch
+- [ ] Keep my branch

 ## Additional Information
 Include any additional information or context that might be necessary for understanding the pull request.